 For me, the whole process of writing has been a long journey.
 I thought about writing this book eighteen years ago.
-Somehow I got waylaid by life but on the way I kept adding to my dream: a writing correspondence course in 1994 (I only managed 10 out of the 15 assignments), one paper at varsity in 2000, a continuing education writers’ week in 2006 and a contemporary Māori writers’ paper in 2008.
+Somehow, I got waylaid by life, but on the way, I kept adding to my dream: a writing correspondence course in 1994 (I only managed ten out of the fifteen assignments), one paper at varsity in 2000, a continuing education writers’ week in 2006 and a contemporary Māori writers’ paper in 2008.

 I have spent the week with all the characters I have in the book.
 I am amazed that I wrote several drafts of this book but failed to really know why the characters did what they did.
 If I didn’t know, then a reader is never going to work it out.
 I have to know what they eat, what they like to do, what their childhood was like – even if it never comes to light.

-By knowing the characters more it made the story change.
+By knowing the characters more, it made the story change.
 I’m still not a hundred percent sure that I have the best possible storyline but will go with it for now.
-At the Papa Tupu hui in Wellington someone suggested reading The Writer’s Journey by Christopher Vogler.
+At Te Papa Tupu hui in Wellington, someone suggested reading The Writer’s Journey by Christopher Vogler.
 This is an amazing book about archetypes.
-I am only half way through but can see that most writers would benefit from reading this.
+I am only halfway through but can see that most writers would benefit from reading this.

 Lastly, I would also like to say how grateful I am to be on Te Papa Tupu programme and to the sponsors, Māori Literature Trust, Huia Publishers, Creative New Zealand and Te Puni Kōkiri.
 A lot of thought has gone into making this programme as supportive, nurturing and inspiring as possible.
 A day spent in like-minded company, meeting my mentor and having Huia Publishers (in the shape of Brian Bargh) cheering us on makes the daunting task ahead seem possible.